 You can also rotate the clip using the center handle in the Preview Board.

 9. Change the Clip Speed

-To speed up or slow down media, select the video clip in the timeline, change the speed on the properties area to get the desired effect.
+To speed up or slow down media, select the video clip in the timeline, and change the speed in the properties area to get the desired effect.

 10. Delete Media

 Select the clip you want to delete from your timeline and press Delete on your keyboard.
 Or, right-click on the clip and select Delete.

 In the preview window, right-click on the clip, then you can choose the playback quality in the drop-down list.

 Below the Preview Window, click the Snapshot icon to take a still image of a video frame.
 You will be able to find your Snapshot here: C:/Users/admin/Documents/DemoCreator.

 Use VoiceOver to record yourself talking.
 This is a great way to give viewers more information.
 Just click the Voice Over icon in the toolbar.
 You can even play your video back while you create this audio recording.